liuguangxi/suiji/README.md

 ## Features

 - All functions are immutable, which means results of random are completely deterministic.
-- Core random engine chooses "Maximally equidistributed combined Tausworthe generator".
+- Core random engine chooses _maximally equidistributed combined Tausworthe generator_.
 - Generate random integers or floats from various distribution.
 - Randomly shuffle an array of objects.
 - Randomly sample from an array of objects.